-The club will have displays in two Museum buildings.
-The Eagle Building will have detailed static modeling displays.
 The Century of Flight Building will be the site of large operating layouts and other railroad related exhibits.
 The club will have a HO-scale train display that will feature up to 9 trains running continuously on 3 main lines through landscape scenes with miniature buildings, cars, bridges, rivers, buildings and an airport.
 Additional trains will be doing switching at modeled industrial sites.
+A circus area was added last year and has doubled in size this year.
 The club will also have a large N-scale layout which also features a 1950’s drive in theater.
-There will also be an O-scale Lionel layout, where railroad cars experience “hot box” fires, a Christmas Village, a Thomas the Tank Engine layout on Sodor Island, a modern train on the World’s Greatest Hobby layout, and a large G-scale floor display.
+There will also be an O-scale Lionel layout, where railroad cars experience “hot box” fires, a Christmas Village (on 30 scale), a Thomas the Tank Engine layout on Sodor Island, a modern train on the World’s Greatest Hobby layout, and a large G-scale floor display.
 The Museum “Planes and Trains” display will be much more extensive with the addition of exhibits from the Southeastern Railroad Museum, Operation Lifesaver, and others.
 There will also be commercial vendors with trains and train related items available on the 23rd and 24th of November.

 Ed Lusk, spokesman for the railroad club, said “Our club continues to make ‘Plans and Trains’ an even larger display each year and 2013 will be no exception in our continuing effort to make this the largest model railroad event in Middle Georgia.”